 Bring the flag inside with stormy winds

 Beachflags are ideal for windy spots.
 This is mainly due to two important characteristics of the flags.
 First of all, beach flags are made of a type of textile (air textile) that is equipped with small holes.
 This makes the flags flow more easily with the wind and they can tolerate high wind speeds without breaking, fraying or tearing.
 Besides, most beach flags are equipped with a pole made of fiberglass.
 This material bends with the wind and then automatically returns to its original shape.
 However, there is also a limit to the wind resistance of a beachflag.
-With stormy values such as wind force six or higher, it is really better to bring your flags inside.
-If you temporarily store your flags at such extreme wind speeds, a beach flag will usually last an entire season (at least 4 to 5 months).
+In strong winds (>5Bft), it is really better to bring your flags inside.
+If you temporarily store your flags indoors during such strong wind speeds, a beach flag usually lasts an entire season (at least 4 to 5 months).

 Beware of heavy rain and snow